Country of Origin

-I told Paul that I was perfectly happy with our Soundaware D300Pro which reclocks incoming USB and outputs it I²S over HDMI to our Terminator whilst doubling as SD card transport.
+I told Paul that I was perfectly happy with our Soundaware D300Pro.
+It reclocks incoming USB and outputs it I²S over HDMI to our Terminator whilst doubling as SD card transport.

 "Oh good, somehow I missed that you had settled on a solution for I²S.
 Something special about this DI-20 however.
 I understand that Denafrips have a DDC of their own in the works.
 Would be nice if it could double as a Roon endpoint à la the Metrum Ambre.
 Thanks again for all of your great advice.
 Makes my life easier.
 I grabbed a Pass XA25, what a wonderful little amp.
 Am in conversation with Veronica in Cambridge about a pair of Kroma Mimí when they arrive."

 Exit.
 Paul's last email had pricked up my ears.
-I contacted Alvin Chee of Vinshine Audio in Singapore.
-What did their global marketing manager know about these Denafrips plans?
+I contacted Alvin Chee of Singapore's Vinshine Audio.
+What did he as their global marketing manager know of these Denafrips plans?
 "News spreads fast.
 Yes, it's coming.
 No, they are coming.
 Three models, entry, premium and flagship.
 They are all pure digital-to-digital converters.
 The entry-level model converts USB to AES/EBU, coax, Toslink and I²S.
 The premium model adds a fifo buffer and femto clock.
 The flagship model adds mil-spec temperature-stabilized crystal oscillators for the very best in reclocking.
 It will be an exciting year for Denafrips."

 Unlike S/PDIF, USB embeds no clock signal.
 The clock is either on the send end (synchronous) or receive end (asynchronous).
-In high-end audio, the latter is preferred.
-It puts the clock far closer to the D/A converter, thus past the digital cable and its connectors.
-Hifi designers can upgrade their clock over whatever a generic computer might use.
-Yet replace an upscale DAC's own USB input—it's likely galvanically or optically already isolated—with a dedicated USB bridge.
-That connects its reclocked signal to one of your DAC's S/PDIF inputs.
+High-end audio prefers the latter.
+It puts the clock closer to the converter, thus past the digital cable and its connectors.
+Hifi designers can upgrade their clock over what's in a generic computer.
+Yet replace an upscale DAC's own USB input—likely galvanically/optically isolated already—with a dedicated USB bridge.
+That connects its reclocked signal to one of your DAC's S/PDIF or I²S inputs.
 Why should that improve the sound?
-How many digital clocks in series do we really need?
+How many clocks do we really need in series?

 Our music iMac connects directly to the Internet router by 30m CAT5 unless a streamer/server review requires wired access for a tablet remote.
 Then the Tp-Link switch adds Ethernet sockets.